 1924 Henry Oscar and Esme Biddle are the leads of Byron by Alice Law, at the Century Theatre in Bayswater, England.
 In a very small role is someone named Laurence Olivier.

 1926 Sigmund Romberg and Oscar Hammerstein II's The Desert Song, one of the last of the blockbuster operettas, opens.
 The mysterious and romantic Red Shadow and his rebel band ride over the dunes of North Africa in the musical, which runs 471 performances at the Casino Theatre and tours for much of the next two generations.

 1937 W.P.
 Lipscomb's Thank You, Mr. Pepys! opens at the Shaftesbury Theatre in London.
 This comedy is based on the biography of Samuel Pepys by Arthur Bryant.
 The cast includes Edmund Gwenn, Barry K. Barnes, and Marjorie Mars.

 1939 Something not-quite-right is going on beneath the surface of Paul Osborn's subtle Morning's at Seven, seemingly a Norman Rockwell portrait of suburban life, which runs for only 44 performances at the Longacre Theatre.
 The play has more success in 1980, with a hit revival that runs 564 performances.

 1952 Birthday of actor Mandy Patinkin who creates a series of intense characters in musicals Evita, The Secret Garden, Sunday in the Park With George, and The Knife before turning to TV, and a concert and recording career.

-1955 Richard Rodgers and Oscar Hammerstein II suffer a rare flop with Pipe Dream, based on John Steinbeck's story of life in a brothel.
+1955 Richard Rodgers and Oscar Hammerstein II suffer a rare commercial failure with Pipe Dream, based on John Steinbeck's story of life in a brothel.
 The show closes after 246 performances (R&H's shortest run) at the Shubert Theatre.

 1964 Slow Dance on the Killing Ground featuring George Rose opens at the Plymouth Theatre.
 Hume Cronyn is co-producer of the William Hanley play about people associated with murder and death.
 Joseph Anthony directs the 11-week run.

 1972 Arthur Miller takes on the Bible, retelling the story of Adam and Eve in his own terms in The Creation of the World and Other Business.
 But in this case, the flawed father is God, and even the presence of Zoe Caldwell as Eve can't stop the show from closing after just 20 performances at the Shubert Theatre.